-The Company's financial instruments as defined by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 825-10-50, Financial Instruments, include cash and cash equivalents, accounts payable, accrued liabilities, warrant liabilities and notes payable.
-All instruments are accounted for on a historical cost basis, which, due to the short maturity of these financial instruments, approximates fair value at February 28, 2017.
+The Company's financial instruments as defined by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 825-10-50, Financial Instruments, include cash and cash equivalents, accounts payable, accrued liabilities and notes payable.
+All instruments are accounted for on a historical cost basis, which, due to the short maturity of these financial instruments, approximates fair value at November 30, 2017.